-(j) Judges and court commissioners - one original with the clerk of the court, who shall make and retain a copy and forward the original to the Commission, which shall be the filing officer.
-Original statements of candidates for the office of judge shall be filed with the person with whom the candidate's declaration of candidacy is filed, who shall retain a copy and forward the original to the Commission, which shall be the filing officer.
+- (a) Statewide elected officer one original with the agency, which shall make and retain a copy and forward the original to the Commission.
+The Commission shall be the filing officer. - (b) Candidates for statewide elective office one original and one copy with the person with whom the candidate's declaration of candidacy is filed, who shall forward the original to the Commission.
+The Commission shall be the filing officer. - (c) Members of the Legislature and State Board of Equalization one original with the agency, which shall make and retain a copy and forward the original